 The Department of Education does not compensate nor hold responsibility for any items that a child may bring to school and is either lost or damaged.
 Please name all items, articles of clothing, jumpers and coats.
 These are often removed and put down outside during Recess and Lunch times and become 'forgotten items'.
-The Lost Property basket is located on the back porch.
 Each year we accumulate a large number of unclaimed items.